Normal lab range vs optimal: What science shows for men

 The relationship

 A reference range is the span of lab values seen in most apparently healthy people.
-For many blood tests, labs define “normal” as the middle 95 percent of values in a large population sample.[1]
+For many blood tests, labs define “normal” as the middle 95 percent of values in a large population sample.
+As Katayev and colleagues described in the American Journal of Clinical Pathology, reference intervals are designed to capture what is common, not necessarily what is ideal for performance or long-term risk reduction.[1]
 By design, that means 2.5 percent of healthy people will fall below and 2.5 percent above the reference interval.
 A biomarker is a measurable signal in the body, like testosterone or fasting glucose, that reflects a biological process.

 But normal does not equal optimal.
 “Normal” usually means you are unlikely to have a clear-cut disease at that moment.
 It does not mean your energy, sexual function, body composition, or long-term risk are as good as they could be for your age and goals.
 Men with testosterone at the low end of normal, or fasting glucose at the high end of normal, often report fatigue, low libido, increased belly fat, or brain fog even when every lab flag says “in range”.[2],[3]